 In accordance with HUD's Uniform Financial Reporting Standards rule, annually, an owner is required to submit a financial statement, prepared in accordance with generally accepted accounting principles (GAAP), in the electronic format specified by HUD.
-The unaudited financial statement is due two months after the owner's fiscal year end and an audited financial statement is due nine months after its fiscal year end (24 CFR section 5.801).
+For newly occupied properties, owners are required to submit an unaudited financial statement, which is due 90 days after the owner's fiscal year end, and an audited financial statement is due nine months after its fiscal year end (24 CFR section 5.801) in the year the property is first occupied.
 The financial statement must include the financial activities of this program.